crispgm/crispgm.com/site/_docs/bio.md

 ---
 ### Bio

-Hi, I am **David Zhang** ([resume](https://crispgm.com/resume/){:target="_blank"}), a.k.a **Crisp** or **Crispgm** on the internet.
-I work as a software engineer of web development, mainly focus on the LAMP stacks.
-And I am also a fullstack engineer in professional level.
-I am interested in improving productivity with great tools chain and systematic methodology all the time.
+Hi, I am **David Zhang** ([resume](https://crispgm.com/resume/){:target="_blank"}), a.k.a **crisp** or **crispgm** on the internet.
+I am a software engineer specialised in fullstack web development.
+I make web product in the right and swift way, with systematic methodology and great tools chain all the time.

-In leisure times, I enjoy photography, reading and coffee.
+I greatly appreciate minimalism and simplicity.
+I enjoy photography, reading, and coffee.
 And I go to the theater cheering for my idols with **glo-sticks** every weekends.

 Checkout [awesome equipments, apps & tools](/page/my-tools.html) I am using.